devadathanmb/gitbm/README.md

 ## Installation
 1. Make sure you’ve got Go installed (if not, [download it here](https://golang.org/dl/)).
 2. Run the following command to install `gitbm`:

     ```bash
     go install github.com/devadathanmb/gitbm@latest
     ```
+3. For basic shell completions, run the following command:

+    ```bash
+    gitbm completion zsh >> ~/.zshrc # Example for Zsh, you can put completion files in more appropriate locations.
+    ```

 ## Usage